 Physiotherapy presents a variety of job opportunities.
 Physiotherapists may work independently or as part of a multidisciplinary health-care team.
 Physiotherapists can work in:

 |Health care management and more|

 Others may choose to pursue further study and/or conduct research to advance their understanding of preventative measures and innovative treatments that promote mobility and functionality in patients.

-The MSc Physiotherapy, entry to practice degree, is an intensive program completed over 24 months.
+The MSc Physiotherapy, entry to practice degree, is an intensive program completed over a 28-month period.
 To apply, applicants must have completed a four-year undergraduate degree with a minimum grade point average of 3.3.